 Pros and Cons of Moving to the Country

-Whether the pros outweigh the cons or vice versa will depend on your particular situation, finances, and all-around expectations.
+Whether the pros outweigh the cons or vice versa depends on your situation, finances, and all-around expectations.

 Let’s take a look at some of each.

 - Access to local, state, and national parks

 - Generally less crime, pollution, and civil unrest

 - You may learn to be more self-sufficient